feedweave/feedweave-ui/README.md

 FEEDweave does not use centralized infrastructure to persist its data.
 The user accounts, posts, and social graph live on Arweave.
 Arweave functions as a neutral backend that anyone can read and write from.

-The application contained in this repo is a basic React app, and functions as a _view_ of the data.
-In other words, it is one example of the user interfaces that can be built on top of shared data.
-The view is completely separate from the canonical _data_, which lives on the Arweave blockchain.
+Since the Arweave blockchain serves as the backend, the application in this repo is just the user interface.
+It is a basic React app and functions as a **view** of the data in Arweave.
+The view is completely separate from the canonical **data**, which lives on the Arweave blockchain.
 Anyone can built a their own custom UI, implementing different features, design, etc. This is a unique property of using a blockchain as a data backend—the blockchain is a guaranteed open and available database anyone can reuse and extend.

 _([Arweave App Explorer](http://explorer.arweave.co/)
 is another example of this kind of "view" app.